ASTK18297U Community, Culture and Citizenship

 Students will develop their skills in:

-Comparing and analyzing different theoretical perspectives within the selected literature and in political theory more broadly.
+- Comparing and analysing different theoretical perspectives within the selected literature and in political theory more broadly.

 In addition, students will be able to:

-- Elucidate and critically assess the concepts and theories studied in this elective, making reference to real-world events, issues, and political developments.
+- Elucidate and critically assess the concepts and theories studied in this elective, making reference to real-world events and supplementary literature.